morganmcg1/wandagent/openhands/microagents/weights_and_biases.md

 1. W&B Models
 - Uses the `wandb` Python library for MLOps lifecycle management
+- Instll using `pip install wandb`, always ensure you're on the latest version
 - Primary audience: Machine Learning engineers working in Python
 - Features: Training, fine-tuning, reporting, hyperparameter sweep automation, registry for versioning model weights and datasets

 2. W&B Weave
 - Uses the `weave` library (available in Python and TypeScript)
+- Install using `pip install weave` or `pnpm install weave` depending on the appropirate programming language to use.
+Always ensure you're on the latest version
 - Primary audience: Software developers working in Python or TypeScript
 - Features: Tracing, code logging, evaluation creation and visualization, dataset versioning, cost estimates, LLM playground, guardrails
 - Note: Do not assume users have experience with data science or machine learning libraries